Where to Go: Magnificent Motorcycle Routes Across Vietnam

 Cat Tien to Dalat

-Going down the mountain from Dalat to the beach town Nha Trang is a beautiful drive that you can easily complete in under a day.
-Nha Trang is a great base to continue your adventure into the central part of Vietnam.
+The descent from Dalat to the beach town of Nha Trang provides another beautiful drive that can easily be completed within a day.
+Nha Trang is an excellent base for further exploration of central Vietnam.

 Mui Ne to Nha Trang